Which Specialist or Doctor To Consult For Leg Swelling?

-Because this could be life-threatening, it’s time to call your leg swelling doctor in Maryland (MD).
+Because this could be life-threatening, it’s time to call a physician concerning your leg swelling.
 And if you don’t have one, visit your primary doctor, who can then refer you to a specialist.
 Seek urgent help or Call 911 if you've got swollen legs and any of these symptoms:

 - Spitting up blood

 - Chest stiffness or pressure

 The diagnosis of your illness will determine the doctor’s treatment strategy.
 Therapy, however, is not only based on your circumstances.
 Other elements that influence therapy include:

 - Medical and health background

 - Your condition's severity and how it impacts your way of life